 At RMIT there are two modes of submission for examination.
 You will have discussed the appropriate submission mode at the beginning of your candidature and during your milestone reviews.

 The following is a list of specific requirements for RMIT HDR submissions.
 HDR candidates must follow these requirements for their research submission to be accepted for examination.

 The thesis/dissertation shall be in English and be formatted in clearly readable font (no smaller than 10 point), in blue or black ink.

 The thesis/dissertation must contain the following in the order outlined below:

-a) a title page in the prescribed RMIT format (no page number) - RMIT Title Page
+a) a title page in the prescribed RMIT format (no page number) - RMIT Title Page (DOC, 44KB).

 b) a declaration by the candidate on authorship in the prescribed RMIT format and, where relevant, the RTP scholarship statement

 1. including submission date and your typed name

 c) acknowledgements, if any (for example, where the candidate’s research has been supported by a grant, contract or sponsor and any editorial assistance received if applicable)

 d) a table of contents and, where applicable, list of diagrams, list of acronyms/tables, images etc. contained in the submission